CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( object:Object ):boolean
 ```

-Returns true when an object can be called an RDFNode
+Returns true if the object provided is considered a `Carbon.RDF.RDFNode.Class` object.

 *Parameters*